shepherdingelectrons/OpenMST/README.md

 MOCfile.close()
 ```

-The above may be sufficient for simply extracting data from .MOC for viewing in Excel.
+The above code is sufficient for simply extracting data from .MOC for viewing in Excel.
 However more selective programatic control and access to the extracted MST data is possible (also see examples for details).

 We can open a .MOC file using and perform processing on all the contained experiments, including populating each experiment with all the relevant capillary data.
 Note that 'None' is returned if the .MOC file can't be opened.
 ```python